nevafradd/DataScienceToolbox-Project2/Adlan/Results.md

 2. Top-5 Accuracy: 94.75% vs 93.56%
 3. Weighted F1-score: 0.7391 vs 0.6884

-While tempting to conclude that EfficientNet is the better model, we need to also think about how each model translates to the specific application self-driving cars.
+While tempting to conclude that EfficientNet is the better model, we need to also think about how each model translates to the specific application of self-driving cars.

 Despite being more accurate, EfficientNet is computationally much slower.
 It can process about 17 images every second compared to ResNet's 51 images every second.
-For a car camera's typical 30 frames per second, EfficientNet would certainly struggle to keep up.
-This also translates to scaling with 32 GPUs, where inference time would be 22.16 hours for EfficientNet and 7.45 hours for ResNet.
-Also,raining time would be 31 days for EfficientNet and 10 days for ResNet.
+For a car camera's typical 30 frames per second, EfficientNet's 17 images per second falls well below this threshold.
+This also translates to hypothetically scaling the project with 32 GPUs and 90% efficiency:

+1. Projected inference time - 22.16 hours for EfficientNet and 7.45 hours for ResNet
+2. Projected training time - 1 days for EfficientNet and 10 days for ResNet

-What this means is that while EfficientNet is better and classifying signs, ResNet is actually better in practice - specfically for self-driving cars where there is a need to process images quickly enough so that the car can take corrective action.
-This really shows the importance considering not just the accuracy of a model but its speed and feasability.
+What this means is that while EfficientNet is better at classifying signs, ResNet is actually better in practice - specifically for self-driving cars where there is a need to process images quickly enough so that the car can take corrective action.
+This really shows the importance of considering not just the accuracy of a model but its speed and feasibility.

 **Common Weaknesses**